-In honor of the 60th anniversary of the Hague Convention, an inaugural partnership of The Netherlands National Commission for UNESCO, the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), and the Smithsonian Institution led to an expansion and re-development 2015.
+In honor of the 60th anniversary of the Hague Convention, an inaugural partnership of The Netherlands National Commission for UNESCO, the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), and the Smithsonian Institution led to an expanded and redeveloped course.
 Watch the final simulation exercise of the First Aid to Cultural Heritage in Times of Crisis (FAC) training course held in the Netherlands in April 2015.

-Click the links below to learn more about the FAC framework, guiding principles, as well as other educational resources for heritage professionals dealing with disaster preparedness.
+See the links below to learn more about the FAC handbook, toolkit, as well as other educational resources for heritage professionals looking to improve their disaster preparedness.

 For more disaster preparedness resources, check out our general Resources page.